arsy786/spring-boot-microservices-2/README.md

 Within the docker-compose.yaml file, we must configure all the docker containers for each service, image and db in the Microservice application.
-For example, Mongo, KeyCloak, Zookeeper & Kafka, KeyCloak & MySQL, Zipkin, Eureka Server, all SB apps need docker-compose configs.
+For example, Mongo, KeyCloak, Zookeeper & Kafka, KeyCloak & MySQL, Zipkin, Eureka Server, and all SB apps need docker-compose configs.

 We must also configure an application.properties for the Docker environment.
 Similar to a DEV/PROD profile, to enable environment-specific configuration properties we need to add new application.properties files.